oneapi-src/customer-chatbot/README.md

 The script `setupenv.sh` is provided to automate the setup of the conda environments necessary for running the benchmarks on different settings.

+Before creating the environments, If you don't already have Anaconda, install and setup Anaconda for Linux following this [link](https://www.anaconda.com/products/distribution)

 Conda environment setup
 ```shell
 bash setupenv.sh